kasper573/yas/README.md

 ## Layered architecture

-To promote low coupling and high cohesion, package workspace folders are used as categories that represent architectural layers imposing this rule:
+Package workspace folders are used as categories that represent architectural layers imposing this rule:

 **Lower layers should not depend on higher layers**.